matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 #### Retrieving keys

-When retrieving keys, the `version` parameter is optional, and defaults to retrieving the latest backup version.
+When retrieving keys, the `version` parameter is optional, and defaults to retrieving keys from the latest backup version.

 ##### `GET /room_keys/keys/${roomId}/${sessionId}?version=$v`